7 Pros and Cons of Working in Central Hong Kong

 Yes we talked about noise as one source of pollution, but pollution in Central doesn’t end there.
 Crowded spaces mean it’s easy to catch second-hand smoke, or inhale fumes from passing vehicles.
 You should then be not surprised people have to take matters into their own hands by wearing mask while outdoors.

 Some areas, notably around Hollywood Road and SOHO are places that can be exhausting for pedestrians.
 In such a hilly stretch of Hong Kong island, newbie workers have to catch their breath going to work in areas like Lyndhurst Terrace, Hollywood Road and Wyndham Street.
+This might be a good thing for fitness buffs but an atrocious experience for the rest, especially during inclement weather conditions (rain and during hot weather warnings).
 Things could get worse during hot summer months and when a sudden downpour happens on peak hours.

 Working in Hong Kong can be a privilege to some, especially those whose employers are global brands and whose office addresses are notable buildings.
 Central also has arguably the best dressed working class people in Hong Kong.
 But there are also downsides that come with it.
 Love it or hate it, Central has its distinct personality that earn both love and derision from all of us.